Australia's next prime minister came from humble beginnings

 He is also a hero of multicultural Australia, describing himself as the only candidate with a “non-Anglo Celtic name” to run for prime minister in the 121 years that the office has existed.

+“I think it’s good.
+Someone with a non-Anglo Celtic surname is the leader in the House of Representatives and … someone with a surname like Wong is the leader of the government in the Senate,” Albanese said.

+Australia has been criticized for its overrepresentation in Parliament of offspring of British colonizers.
+Britain is no longer the major source of Australia’s immigrants since racist policies were dismantled in the 1970s.
+Around half of Australia’s multicultural population was born overseas or has an overseas-born parent.
+Chinese and Indians are now immigrating in large numbers.

-He has promised to rehabilitate Australia’s international reputation as a climate change laggard with steeper cuts to greenhouse gas emissions.
+Albanese has promised to rehabilitate Australia’s international reputation as a climate change laggard with steeper cuts to greenhouse gas emissions.
+The previous administration had stuck with the same commitment it made at the Paris Agreement in 2015: 26% to 28% below 2005 levels by 2030.
+Albanese’s Labor Party has promised a 43% reduction.

 “It says a lot about our great country that a son of a single mom who was a disability pensioner, who grew up in public housing down the road in Camperdown can stand before you tonight as Australia’s prime minister,” Albanese said in his election victory speech on Saturday.